hai-vr/XYVR/README-DEVELOPER.md

 - Make the connection code easily auditable.
 - Set up workflow automation to build the React app and the .NET app.
 - Write the necessary API connectors to fetch live session data and display the current social VR application that a user is playing.
+- Provide a graphical UI to group accounts belonging to a single individual.

 The following work remains to be done:
 - Reported issues: